Dragon Naturally Speaking 13 Does Not Work in Windows 10

 There are two modes of Windows 10.
-One is the desktop mode and other is tablet mode.
+One is the desktop mode and the other is tablet mode.
 In desktop mode, Dragon Naturally Speaking 13 works with all previously supported applications.

-Users can dictate into Outlook 2013 using full text control.
+Users can dictate into Outlook 2013 using full-text control.
 Other versions of Outlook continue to work as expected with Dragon Naturally Speaking 13 on Windows 10.

 Dragon Naturally Speaking 13 on the new Edge browser

 Microsoft’s Edge is a new browser that is pre-installed on Windows 10.
-There is no published APIs for developers such as Nuance that would enable it to do advanced integration with Edge.
+There are no published APIs for developers such as Nuance that would enable it to do advanced integration with Edge.
 In this case, customers can do basic dictation into edit controls in an Edge browser.

 Dragon Naturally Speaking 13 support other browsers, like Google Chrome or Internet Explorer on Windows 10 like they were using it on Windows 7 and 8/8.1.